voteflux/flux/CONSTITUTION.md

 Members of The Leadership are hand chosen by the Leader and Deputy Leader and form the support for the Leader.
 They have no special roles, but form a close team to assist the Leader in managing and leading the party.

+Amendments to this section (*The Leadership*) are only able to be made with the authorization of the Leader and this authority is not delegable.

+Any amendments to the parent section (*Structure of Flux and Office Bearers*) must not contradict or affect this section without authorization of the Leader.

 #### The Leader

 Max Kaye is the initial Leader.